-At 5pm on the last Friday of July each year.
-In 2017, this will be Friday 28 July. *Note that you will be applying for a scholarship in the following calendar year, ie. 2018.
+The last Friday of July each year – In 2021, this will be Friday 30 July. *Note that you will be applying for a scholarship in the following calendar year, ie. 2022.

 What kind of courses do the scholarships cover?

 Students must undertake a course related to Home Economics – Teaching, Food Science, Nutrition and Dietetics, Child and Family Studies, Community Studies, Consumer Science, etc.

 - Undergraduate scholars receive $5,000 per year.